 One day, Chris walked into the Bowness Community Centre for a food hamper.
 After telling a volunteer about himself, she recommended Chris go to The Alex for support.
-When he agreed she called and made an appointment for him.
+When he agreed she called and made an

 Chris didn't expect much from The Alex, considering he'd been rejected by so many other service providers.